thewca/wca-regulations/wca-regulations-2012.md

   - 2n1) Disputes are only permitted during the competition, within 30 minutes after the disputed incident happened and before the beginning of any following rounds of the relevant event.
   - 2n2) The WCA Delegate must resolve the dispute before the beginning of the next round of the event.
   - 2n3) The competitor must accept all final rulings of the WCA Delegate.
 Penalty: disqualification from the competition.
-- 2s) Competitors with other disabilities that may prevent them from abiding by one or more WCA Regulations may request special accomodations from the WCA Delegate.
+- 2s) Competitors with other disabilities that may prevent them from abiding by one or more WCA Regulations may request special accommodations from the WCA Delegate.
 Competitors requesting such accommodations should contact the organisation team and WCA Delegate at least two weeks before the competition.
 - 2t) Each competitor must be familiar with and understand the WCA Regulations before the competition.